 Museum of Natural Sciences

 It may not be the most advertised of attractions in Brussels, says Laura from Sidestreet Style, but the Museum of Natural Sciences is a brilliant choice for children.
-Be greeted by two-story high bronze dinosaur, and explore a baby animals exhibition.
+Be greeted by a two-story-high bronze dinosaur, and explore a baby animals exhibition.
 Meanwhile, there are plenty of interactive play areas as well as an insect and bug gallery.

 Viking Ship Museum